awslabs/scale-out-computing-on-aws/docs/workshops/TKO-Scale-Out-Computing/getting-started.md

 ## Account

-You will use your Isengard-managed AWS account for this workshop.
+You will use your own AWS account for this workshop.
 You should log into an account with full admin privileges.

 ## Region